Art-Sells/Arells/Build-Notes.md

 - Polish "Add" button edges

 ##### Launch Day E-mail:
+- Possibly send them all 1 Polygon (Matic) so they can create their Art.
 - Marketing Rotation on X/Twitter rotation/schedule (inform and give store URL) No notifications in purchases (until next few releases of Arells_ so to keep track of any purchases, check Polygon(Matic) balance weekly to notice any balance increases on your wallet until we allow profile creations on Arells)
+- We've now started the process of building Arells 2.0 (which will include profile creation for your store)

 ##### After Launch:
 - Create/Prepare Discord & Twitter Page "Promotional campaign" for Arells 1.0 = Polygon/Matic (Niche) Audience on X/Twitter "(No More Bear Markets Banner) Arells is a Polygon (NFT) marketplace that renders bear markets obsolete.
 Buy art that never loses value!".